Is California Registering Non Citizens To Vote

 The following fiscal impact statement about Proposition N was provided by the San Francisco Controller:[2]

-Should the proposed Charter amendment be approved by the voters, in my opinion, there would be an additional cost, as estimated by the Department of Elections, of a minimum of $160,000 per election to print and distribute voting materials, train poll workers and separately register people who would become eligible to vote in School Board elections.
+" | City Controller Ben Rosenfield has issued the following statement on the fiscal impact of Proposition N: Should the proposed Charter amendment be approved by the voters, in my opinion, there would be an additional cost, as estimated by the Department of Elections, of a minimum of $160,000 per election to print and distribute voting materials, train poll workers and separately register people who would become eligible to vote in School Board elections.
 Should the election take place by absentee ballot only, which would require a subsequent ordinance by the Board, costs may be reduced to approximately $110,000, in addition to any costs associated with registration processes.
+The amendment would permit non-citizens 18 years of age or older who have children residing in the San Francisco Unified School District to vote in the elections for the School Board.
+The amendment would sunset on December 31, 2022, but could be extended by ordinance.[3] | " |

 Full text